Due to our Vendor Canceling the Current Contract, the County and it's partners are making changes to the Electronic Recycling Program.

 - Some items may also be taken to retail outlets for proper disposal and recycling services.

-- Will County offers 13 free-of-charge permanent drop-offs in partnership with municipalities and townships.
+- Will County offers several free-of-charge year-round drop-offs in partnership with other units of local government.

 - Front-Door Service expanded to Braceville, Braidwood, Coal City, Diamond, Godley, Manhattan, Symerton and Wilmington September 1, 2011.